keanuplayz/TravBot-v3/docs/Specifications.md

 - `core/lib`: Exports a function object which lets you wrap values letting you call special functions as well as calling utility functions common to all commands.
 - `core/structures`: Contains all the structures that the dynamic data read from JSON files should follow.
 This exports instances of these classes.
 - `core/command`: Contains the class used to instantiate commands.
+- `core/event`: Contains the class used to instantiate events.
 - `core/storage`: Exports an object which handles everything related to files.
 - `core/wrappers`: Contains classes that wrap around values and provide extra functionality.